CVidrio/ffa-framework/docs/matlab.md

 ### Bug Fixes

-- Only show statistically significant change points for the Pettitt and MKS tests.
+- Only show statistically significant change points for the Pettitt and MKS plots.
-- Fix bug where the Pettitt test computed the number of data points *before* removing NaN values.
+- Fix bug where the MKS test would only identify one change point, even if multiple change points were found to be above the threshold for statistical significance.
-- Fix bug where the MKS test would only identify one change point, even if multiple change points were foudn to be above the threshold for statistical significance.
+- Fix major bug where the MKS test identified change points based on the progressive series instead of the U-statistics of the crossing points.
 - Remove unnecessary rounding in the moving window algorithm for AMS variability.
 - Fix bug where the Phillips-Perron and KPSS tests failed to account for drift and trend.
 - Fix bug where the Phillips-Perron and KPSS tests failed to account for serial correlation.